 On the other hand, you don’t want disgruntled ex-employees who faced gender-based discrimination in the workplace to vocally speak out about their experiences, causing your business to find itself on the less-positive side of news coverage, potentially causing boycotts, not just from consumers but also investors.

 As consumers increasingly look for companies that align with their personal views, your reputation is everything.
-Your own employment practices could make or break your company.
+Your employment practices could make or break your company.

 6. A Workplace That Values Gender Equality Creates Better Products and More Efficient Marketing Campaigns

+Women should be involved if your company designs, makes, or sells products that you want women to use.
 Women should be well-represented within the marketing team if your company markets products or services you want women to buy.
 This is nothing but good business sense.

 See Related: Best Investing Books to Read